Rychard/GnomeServer/README.md

 ## `GnomoriaInjection`

 This project compiles into a single dll (`GnomoriaInjection.dll`) that acts as the receiving end of the hook.
 At some point after the game's executable is launched, a call is made to the `getter` of the `GnomanEmpire.Instance` property.
-This seems to be a reliable location to inject code into the game, though one must be careful to ensure that the code is not injected multiple times, as this property is accessed quite often throughout the normal execution of the game.
+This seems to be a reliable location to inject code into the game, though care must be taken to ensure that code is not injected multiple times, as this property is accessed quite frequently throughout the normal execution of the game.

+## `GnomeApp`

+The server *does* include a website by default, but the built-in site is extremely rudimentary and largely useless for anything other than development of the server itself.

+Because the utility of the server is largely dependent upon the existence of a website to host, this project exists to provide a working model of a website that exposes much of the functionality exposed by the server.

+This project is a JavaScript SPA (Single-Page Application), the bulk of which is written in [TypeScript](http://www.typescriptlang.org/).
+This is subsequently transpiled into JavaScript, where it leverages a variety of JavaScript libraries, such as [Durandal](http://durandaljs.com/), [Knockout](http://knockoutjs.com/), [RequireJS](http://requirejs.org/), and [jQuery](https://jquery.com/).

+Also contained in this project are TypeScript interfaces that are generated dynamically from C# class definitions in the `GnomeServer` project.
+This is accomplished through the very useful [TypeLite](http://type.litesolutions.net/) library.

 # Questions?